Red Shoes (Choctaw chief): Early life

 Red Shoes began his adult life as a common warrior.
 He had no hereditary claim to Choctaw leadership.
 However, through his exploits as a daring warrior, he earned the distinction of the finest warrior the Choctaws ever produced.
 In later days it was said; "No one talked of anything but Red Shoes".

 As a youth, Red Shoes learned that it was necessary to cooperate with the French if one wanted to escape being enslaved by Chickasaw and Muscogee slave raiding parties.
-These parties had forced thousands of Indians into slavery in order to sell them to white colonists residing in the Carolinas, killed thousands more and left the survivors to fend for themselves in a burned out, ravaged country.
+These parties had forced thousands of Natives into slavery in order to sell them to white colonists residing in the Carolinas, killed thousands more and left the survivors to fend for themselves in a burned out, ravaged country.